nyatindopatrick/library-app/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](github.com/hillarioh/The-next-web-clone/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Content inspired by the original youtube page.

 ## 📝 License